 Each of the four countries of the UK has different restrictions in place to protect people from the spread of coronavirus.
 Within those countries, restrictions may vary from area to area, depending on local risk levels.
 The situation is constantly shifting, so you need to make sure you follow current guidelines for your area.
 Find out more about what the guidelines are in different parts of the UK.

-If your healthcare team advise you to take extra precautions
+If your healthcare team advises you to take extra precautions

-In England, Scotland and Northern Ireland, shielding was paused from 1 August.
-However, some people's healthcare team's may advise them to remain extra cautious.
+In England, Scotland, Wales and Northern Ireland, shielding has now paused.
+However, some people's healthcare teams may advise them to remain extra cautious.

 For many people with blood cancer, their condition or treatment means they are at greater risk of getting an infection.
 An infection can also cause more serious problems for someone with blood cancer.
 Before the coronavirus outbreak, many people with blood cancer were already being advised to be very cautious about infection risks.
-Speak to you healthcare team about this.
+Speak to your healthcare team about this.